What to know about red meat and breast cancer risk

 Studies increasingly suggest a connection, but you can take steps to lower your odds.

-The next time you choose a meal, you may want to skip deli meat and opt for lean protein like chicken or fish.
-Some research suggests that women who eat a lot of red or processed meats have a higher risk for breast cancer.
+The next time you choose a meal, you may want to skip that hot dog and opt for a lean protein like chicken, fish, or beans.
+Some research suggests that people who eat a lot of red or processed meats have a higher risk for breast cancer.

 Meanwhile, diets low in red or processed meat may be linked to a smaller chance of developing the disease.
 One such eating plan is the Mediterranean diet, which is rich in fruits, vegetables, whole grains, and lean protein like chicken, beans, and fish.
 It’s also low in salt, added sugars, and saturated fat (which is solid at room temperature, like butter).

-Possible ways red meat may increase breast cancer risk
+How red or processed meat may increase breast cancer risk

 One possibility is that red meat that's been cooked at high temperatures has been shown to release potentially cancer-causing substances.
 Using high-heat cooking methods—such as grilling—causes fat to drip onto coals, which generates compounds called polycyclic aromatic hydrocarbons (PAHs).
 These can end up on your burger or steak, and when eaten, PAHs may harm cells.